mxahan/mxahan.github.io/_posts/2021-05-12-DNN_Architectures_Losses_Papers.md

 ## 2018

+1. Hu, J., Shen, L., & Sun, G. (2018).
+Squeeze-and-excitation networks.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 7132-7141).
+  - focus on the channel relationship of CNN and propose a novel architectural unit “Squeeze-and-Excitation” (SE) block
+  - adaptively recalibrates channel-wise feature responses by explicitly modeling inter dependencies between channels
+  - improvements in performance over SoTA CNNs at slight additional computational cost
+  - Takes each channel, encode and decode them to finally marge again. (fig 2,3)

 1. Chen, L. C., Zhu, Y., Papandreou, G., Schroff, F., & Adam, H. (2018).
 Encoder-decoder with atrous separable convolution for semantic image segmentation.
 In Proceedings of the European conference on computer vision (ECCV) (pp. 801-818).
    - Deeplab-V3 (semantic segmentation network)